1024inc/engineering-blog/eng-paths/sr_software_engineer_1.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

 - Has lead code reviews for the team for 12+ months
 - Has participated in 2+ technical planning or designs of large Epics or engineering initiatives
-- Has presented 1+ times on a technical topic for a PED talk, ideally based on Friday PMs L+D initiatives
-- Has documented 1 technical aspects of systems implementation and/or post-mortems

-</td></tr>
-<tr><td>

-Sr Software Engineer 1

-</td></tr>
-<tr><td  markdown="1">

-- Has lead code reviews for the team for 12+ months
-- Has participated in 2+ technical planning or designs of large Epics or engineering initiatives